 Notes:

-1. For detailed guidance regarding observations made during meteorological reconnaissance flights, see the Guide to Meteorological Instruments and Methods of Observation.
+1. For detailed guidance regarding observations made during meteorological reconnaissance flights, see the .
+Hurricane Operational Plan (WMO-No. 1163), Chapter 6.

 2. Type of wind refers to how the wind was determined and whether it was a mean or a spot wind.